bparanj/crystal/electronics/zettel/photo-resistor.md

 resistor

-A photoresistor is a passive electronic component whose resistance changes depending on the amount of light it receives.
+A photoresistor is a passive electronic component.
+Its resistance changes depending on the amount of light.
 When exposed to light, its resistance decreases, allowing more current to flow through the circuit.
 Photoresistors are used in light-sensitive devices such as automatic lighting systems, light meters, and alarm systems.

 Photoresistor is also known as light-dependent resistor or LDR.